NotaKennen/MemRat-v1/README.md

  - The rat is quite simple to use: Set configs to be the ones you want (startup, bot token, notificationchannel), compile it with a python compiler (such as PyInstaller, not included), done.
 When someone launches the EXE, you will get a notification in the notification channel you set, and you can start controlling the machine with '(MACHINE'S-IP)+help' on any channel that the discord bot is in.
 The machine's IP will be included in the start notification.

 WIP IDEAS:
- - Downloading files from the victim's computer
- - Computer crasher
  - Keylogger
  - Probably import this to work on the web instead of discord some day
  - In-script obfuscator
  - Timed screen recording (and maybe even a full one)
+ - Streaming the screen with a flask website